Brazil: Public Health, Race, and Human Rights

 “Shadowing the health officials and seeing exactly what they did really opened my mind and let me see what life really is as a health professional.
 The fact that we got first-hand experience with the world of public health was invaluable.”

 Educational excursions are an integral part of the program, complementing classroom learning and thematic coursework.
-Many of the visits are to underprivileged areas and give participants a deeper understanding of how historical oppression affects the lives of the poor in Brazil today.
-Topics raised during the excursions include:
+Visits to underprivileged areas give students a deeper understanding of how historical oppression affects the lives of the poor in Brazil today.

 - Racial inequality and politics in Brazil